State of the World Address: Marketing

 Billboard magazine detailed a long-term marketing strategy developed and executed by Warner Bros. for Biohazard's breakout from the underground into mainstream culture, as marked by the highly anticipated State of the World Address.
 The magazine quoted the great exuberance expressed by several retail outlet representatives and by the Warner Bros. label, about the band as a new "legitimate commercial force".

 The label included its alternative marketing department in deploying many "low-key" tactics of marketing directly to retail stores without the "perception of hype", to raise the industry's general awareness of the band's existence and message.
 The label created a censored version of the album for radio stations, and an electronic press kit detailing the music's social issues was distributed to retailers.
 A 1980 Chevy Malibu emblazoned with the Biohazard logo was driven around Southern California, with label representatives passing out materials to cross-market the band with various social justice organizations.

 The band appeared on Beavis and Butt-Head, and the album's development was detailed for three weeks on MTV's Headbangers Ball.
 There were two contests to discover fans who bore the best Biohazard tattoos.
 The album was marketed to alternative radio stations in addition to metal stations.
+Music videos were made for the songs "How It Is" and "Five Block to the Subway."

 Background

 Several tracks for State of the World Address were developed from ideas dating back to the Urban Discipline sessions.
 Billy Graziadei has stated that an early version of "Five Blocks to the Subway" was originally recorded for Urban Discipline but held back, as the band did not feel it was ready for release at the time.
 The song was reworked and appeared on State of the World Address.

+The song "How It Is" features rapper Sen Dog guitarist Billy Graziadei commented on how the collaboration came about in a 1994 interview stating: "We wrote the song, and we were friends with him, and we heard his voice in the song.
+We were like, "It sounds like Sen would say something like this."
+So we asked him to listen to the song, and he came to the studio and jammed on it, and we asked him if he wanted to record it with us, and he did."

+Prior to recording the songs Biohazard would play them at live shows to see how the crowd to react.
+If they did not get the reaction they were looking for they would then tweak the songs for the recording process.

+Much of the albums lyrical content focuses on addressing social issues, violence, injustice, and corruption.